coyotespike/coyotespike.github.io/_posts/2016-08-14-RelativizingtheSingularity.md

 is more technological than scientific, but there's a similar sense that "this could change everything," a similarly apocalyptic tone.

-The debate is eschatological not only in the fear that we might not survive it, but also in the sense that a technological singularity would mean the end of history, in a sense.
+The debate is eschatological or apocalyptic not only in the fear that we might not survive it, but also in the sense that a technological singularity would mean the end of intellectual history, in a sense.
+If it comes, it comes, and then everything we've done will be dwarfed.
+What more is there to say?

 ## A Word with Our Descendants<a id="orgheadline3"></a>